Last updated on April 7th, 2017

 Customers who report these incidents are definitely claiming it is dangerous.
 I have seen reports of people being cut and injured, but nothing serious so far.
 As far as I can make out it’s been more to do with being cut picking up the glass.
 Back in 2012 there was a brief flurry of international media interest in my article.
 It was widely quoted and linked to.
 However, presumably without any reports of serious injury it was soon forgotten.

 Don’t confuse two separate “exploding” washing machine issues

 This article is about the door glass exploding.
-Another issue, which also had national press coverage last year is when the washing machine itself explodes from the drum out which is much more violent.
+Another issue, which has also had national press coverage is when the washing machine itself explodes from the drum out which is much more violent.
 This is a known issue related to specific brands and is covered in my article here – washing machines exploding: What’s going on?

 Shattering door glass

 I’m not entirely happy using the word explode because it sounds sensational.
 But as most people experiencing this issue use that word it needs to be used.
 Some have even described it as being like “a bomb”.
 This picture is of a Beko washing machine> Beko are one of the most common UK washing machines who so far have the highest reported cases.
 The consumer who sent it me wrote, “I dread to think the outcome if my son had been in front of the machine at the time!”.
 Concerns over children (and pets) have often been mentioned.

 Reports of spontaneous exploding glass when washer not even running